jeFF0Falltrades/Tutorials/master0Fnone_classes/2_Sandbox_in_a_Box/README.md

 ## Let Me Know What You Think, and Share with Those Who Yearn to Learn!

 Enjoy and please leave questions and feedback on [YouTube](https://www.youtube.com/@jeff0falltrades) or [Mastodon](https://infosec.exchange/@jeFF0Falltrades)!

+## Edits and Updates
+* Thanks to @BrakeSec for the suggestion, I added a simple helper script so you don't have to worry about commenting out the netplan configuration yourself: `toggle_netplan.sh`